 For this reason there is no such thing as a ‘standard consumer unit’ – but while the number of sizes, makes, brands and combinations of configurations is almost infinite there are in fact only four main types of consumer unit.

-Used in conjunction with the circuit protection devices – (RCD, RCBO & MCB) – these four types of consumer unit offer the homeowner and electrician huge flexibility of circuit design and budget.
-It is important to understand that in most domestic properties it would be possible to use any one of the four types of consumer unit, the decision being governed by budget and attitude to circuit separation.
+Used in conjunction with the circuit protection devices – (RCD, RCBO, MCB and Surge Protection) – these four types of consumer unit offer the homeowner and electrician huge flexibility of circuit design and budget.
+It is important to understand that in most domestic properties it would be possible to use any one of the four types of consumer unit along with surge protection, the decision being governed by budget and attitude to circuit separation.

 Circuit Protection Devices

 Before we dive into the consumer units, let’s briefly look at the devices: